tock/tock/doc/reference/trd-hil-design.md

 There are use cases when splitting HILs in this way is worth it.
-For example, straightline code can often be shorter and simpler than event-drive systems.
+For example, straightline code can often be shorter and simpler than event-driven systems.
 By providing a synchronous API for the subset of devices that can support it, one can reduce code size and produce more light-weight implementations.
 For this reason, the rule is to *avoid* blocking APIs, not to never implement them.
 They can and should at